 Pricing

-Mailosaur focuses entirely on automated email testing tool capabilities, providing virtual inboxes, API-based test automation, and screenshot capture for design verification.
+Mailosaur focuses entirely on automated email testing service capabilities, providing virtual inboxes, API-based test automation, and screenshot capture for design verification.

 Overall rating: